 In some instances where the connection location is unknown, it may be more cost effective to install a new one, rather than spending time and money looking for the existing one.
 Council will not pay the costs of either locating or installing a sewerage connection.

 If you are requested to install a new connection directly into Councils main line to service a site, you will need to ensure that correct procedures are followed.
-An (App to Conn) will need to be both lodged and approved and any necessary costs paid.
+An application for a new connection will need to be both lodged and approved and any necessary costs paid.
 Until this has been done, no such connections can be made.
 If you have any queries about whether a connection can be made or not, please contact us.

 Any new connections will also need an inspection from our contractors.
 You will need to request an inspection through Councils Water, Wastewater & Refuse Department contact us and advise of the date and time you will be cutting into our main.
 Do not backfill this work without an inspection.
 There will also be an additional fee for this inspection.